TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 Description: Upgrading TypeRocket v1 to v5

 ---
+## Upgrading From v1

+If you are coming from TypeRocket Pro v1 upgrading should take 1 - 3 hours depending on your project size.

-## Upgrading From v4
+### Upgrading From v4

-**TypeRocket Pro v5 Andromeda** is not fully backward compatible with **TypeRocket v4**.
+This guide is not for upgrading from v4 to v5.
+There is no official guide for that upgrade.
+The update is just that big. **TypeRocket Pro v5 Andromeda** is not fully backward compatible with **TypeRocket v4**.
 You will need to make a number of updates to get TypeRocket v4 to work.
 Because Typerocket v5 is such a big update, it is best to create a new TypeRocket v5 project and then migrate your existing v4 sites into TypeRocket v5.

-## Upgrading From v1

-If you are coming from TypeRocket Pro v1 upgrading should take 1 - 3 hours depending on your project size.

 ## Start